Non-stationary time series attribution for heatwaves over Europe: Abstract

 \section{Abstract}

 The increasing occurrence of extreme weather events since the beginning of the 21st century has led to the development of new methods to attribute extreme events to anthropogenic climate change.
-How the extreme event is defined has a major influence on the attribution result.
-A frequently disregarded or evaded aspect concerns the temporal dependence and the clustering of extremes.
+The way in which the extreme event is defined has a major influence on the attribution result.
+A frequently overlooked aspect concerns the temporal dependence of extremes.
 This study presents an approach for attributing complete time series during extreme events to anthropogenic forcing.
 The approach is based on a non-stationary Markov process using bivariate extreme value theory to model the temporal dependence of the time series.
 We calculate the likelihood ratio of an observational time series from ERA5 given the distributions as estimated from CMIP6 simulations with historical natural-only and natural and anthropogenic forcing scenarios.
-The spatial fields are condensed by the extremal pattern index as a compact description of spatial extremes.
+The spatial fields are condensed by the extremal pattern index (EPI) as a compact description of spatial extremes.
 In addition, the study examines the extent to which attribution statements about the occurrence of extreme heat events change when the effect of the mean warming is eliminated.
 The resulting attribution statement provides very strong evidence for the scenario with anthropogenic drivers over Europe, especially since the beginning of the 21st century.
-For central and southern Europe, the influence of anthropogenic greenhouse gas emissions on heatwaves could already have been proven in the 1970s using today's methods.
-There is no reliable signal apart from a general increase in temperature, neither in terms of the temporal dependence of extreme heat days nor in terms of the shape of the extreme value distribution.
+For central and southern Europe, the influence of anthropogenic greenhouse gas emissions on heatwaves could already have been proven in the 1960s using today's knowledge.
+There is no reliable signal apart from a general shift in the temperature distribution, neither in terms of the temporal dependence of extreme heat days nor in terms of the shape of the extreme value distribution.

 \copyrightstatement{TEXT}

 \introduction